dmitryplaunovs/personal-website-2020/README.md

 ## How to view it

-- You can see the latest version on www.dmitryplaunov.com
+- You can see the latest version on www.dmitryplaunovs.com
-- You can also run this website locally on your computer by pulling the repository and launching `index.html` from the root directory
+- You can also run this website locally on your device by pulling the repository and launching `index.html` from the root directory

 ## License